 How to choose a business structure?

-Which business structure is best for your business depends on the nature of your business.
-Some options have benefits on paper, but they may not be the right choice for your business.
-Understanding the differences between each structure can help you make the right decision.
+Deciding which business structure is the most suitable for your needs depends on the nature of your business.
+Some options have benefits on paper, but they may not be the right choice for you.

-Consider the following table when deciding when structure is right for you.
+Consider the following table when deciding which type of business structure to create.

 |Is the structure hard to set up?||No||No||Yes||Yes|